Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Size

-Swiss Cheese Plant is a vigorously growing plant and can grow to a height of 20 ft or more when given a moss pole and the right growing conditions.
+Swiss Cheese Plant is among the fast-growing plants and can grow to a height of 20 feet or more when given a moss pole and the right growing conditions.

 Toxicity